sqlitecloud/docs/src/pages/docs/commands/get-leader.md

 ## Return

-A string containing the IP address and port of the leader.
+A [String](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) containing the IP address and port of the leader.
-If the ID parameter is specified then the integer nodeID of the leader node is returned.
+If the ID parameter is specified then the [Integer](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) nodeID of the leader node is returned.

 ## Example